TorstenH82/docs/dabdream/donationkey.md

 How to get a DABdream Donation Key

+⚠️ Please complete **ALL** the steps described on this page.
+Placing your donation is not the final step - there's more to do...

 ## Place a Donation

 Visit [Ko-fi](https://ko-fi.com/appswitcher) to place a donation.
+Then, proceed to the next step if you’re interested in receiving a Donation Key.
-If you've already donated, you can skip this step.
+If you’ve already donated, you can skip this step - but you must continue with the next one.

 ## Get Transaction Details

-Check your email and copy one of the URLs that links to your donation.
+Check the email you received **from Ko-fi** and copy one of the URLs linking to your donation.

 ![Donation Receipt](assets/DonationReceipt.png)

+Do not copy any transaction ID from your payment provider (e.g., PayPal) - this will not work.

 ## Get the Donation Key